Find Accommodation in South Africa

 And then the forty odd degree day hit us with a vengeance ....

 It used to take settlers in Cape Town two days to reach the gorgeous Hottentots Holland Mountains from the foreshore, which today we can make in a little over an hour, particularly when one heads out early.
-The Hottentots Holland Nature Reserve, with its entrance close to the town of Grabouw, is not only a wonderful place in which to spend a day, it's also the site of two kloofing trails, or hikes that end in kloofing on most days, ours was to be the exception for some of us.
+The Hottentots Holland Nature Reserve, with its entrance close to the village of Grabouw, is not only a wonderful place in which to spend a day, it’s also the site of two kloofing trails, or hikes that end in kloofing on most days, ours was to be the exception for some of us.

 The Riviersonderend Gorge is 24 kilometres long, and Suicide Gorge is a 17 kilometre circular haul.
 Some people do both gorges on the same day – it is possible and one can head from the one gorge on to the other — but given that we weren't kloofing fundis, we had decided to play it calm and safe and enjoy what we could of one of the gorges.